zgjiangtoby/L2D/README.md

 # TopK+L2D
-This code is for the paper ``Learn to Select: Exploring Label Distribution Divergence for Demonstration Selection in In-Context Classification``.
+This code is for the paper ``Efficient Demonstration Selection by Label-Alignment Divergence Reranking for In-Context Learning.

 # Installation